yeehaa123/yeehaa.io/output/yeehaa/economy-of-garbage.md

 ---
 title: Economy of Garbage
 author: Yeehaa
-series: Align The Misaligned
-summary: "The article delves into the concept of decentralization, contrasting it with fragmentation, and explores the cultural and economic implications of an 'excess' mindset, particularly in the context of modern capitalism and blockchain technology.
-It reflects on the rise and fall of crypto as a modern iteration of 1990s beliefs in boundless capitalism and liberalism.
-The discussion transitions to Walter Benjamin's and Georges Bataille's ideas:
+excerpt: The article critiques the crypto craze's excess mindset, challenges capitalism's scarcity principle through the works of Benjamin and Bataille, and explores artist Shraddha Borawake's views on waste.
-  Benjamin highlights how modernity eliminates scarcity, while Bataille advocates for embracing excess and waste.
-Shraddha Borawake's artistic practice, 'Garb-Age,' exemplifies this idea by blurring the lines between nature, culture, and trash, suggesting that waste is central to both."
+summary: Decentralization, despite its potential, became synonymous with an excess mindset due to the crypto craze, echoing past economic illusions of limitless growth.
+Capitalism's focus on scarcity is questioned by thinkers like Walter Benjamin and Georges Bataille, who argue for an economy of excess and reconfiguring societal values around waste.
+Artist Shraddha Borawake embraces this philosophy by blurring lines between nature, culture, and trash, suggesting waste is central to our existence.
 tags:
-  - decentralization
-  - economy
-  - excess mindset
   - crypto
-  - blockchain
-  - Walter Benjamin
-  - Georges Bataille
+  - waste
-  - Shraddha Borawake
+  - capital
-  - Garb-Age
+  - excess
-  - modern capitalism
+  - art
+series: Align The Misaligned
+checksum: 2fa6a7e7bf592d41022eb9cd67f240db
+draft: true
-createdAt: 2024-06-08T09:37:37.376Z
+createdAt: 2024-06-08T15:04:11.643Z
-updatedAt: 2024-06-08T13:42:31.850Z
+updatedAt: 2024-06-08T15:04:11.643Z
-publishedAt: 2024-06-08T13:24:24.974Z
 ---

 # Economy of Garbage